Our Let’s Play for Change campaign

 Designed by kids to help other kids, the cute, cuddly SAGOSKATT soft toy collection is back.
 This family of funny friends is the definition of play with a purpose: the full purchase price of each SAGOSKATT soft toy will be donated to local charities in order to support every child’s right to play and develop.

-This year’s collection consists of a pink unicorn living in the clouds; a rainbow-colored shark traveling the seas; a mischievous blue monster; a hedgehog/dinosaur/monster hybrid who loves tropical fruit; and a spotty seal who plays with a little fish.
+This year’s collection consists of a pink unicorn living in the clouds; a rainbow-coloured shark travelling the seas; a mischievous blue monster; a hedgehog/dinosaur/monster hybrid who loves tropical fruit; and a spotty seal who plays with a little fish.

 The IWitness Global Citizens program